komodorio/komodor-tutorials/README.md

 All services are prefixed with "komodor" so they're easy to spot and search for if ever using in an environment with exsiting deployment.

-These deployment will NOT cause any issues outside of the immediate deployment, they will NOT crash nodes, or control or data plane services.
+These deployment will NOT cause any issues outside of their immediate deployment, they will NOT crash nodes, or control/data plane services.

 ## Currently supported